shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

 ## Getting Started

 Structurally, the Milky Way consists of a few spiral arms spinning around the center, which are in turn made up of teeny-tiny little stars.
-So, finding the functional form that best approximates the looks of the Milky Way.
+So let's embark on our journey in finding the functions that best approximates the looks of the Milky Way.

 The tools that we will be using here are R and tidyverse (namely, dplyr and ggplot).
 Note that the goal is to shoot for aesthetic appeal rather than scientific accuracy.